sphinx-gallery/sphinx-gallery/doc/configuration.rst

   #       pip install -q tensorflow
   #       apt-get -qq install curl

-Then, TensorFlow and Curl would be automatically installed upon running the Jupyter notebook.
+meaning TensorFlow and Curl would be automatically installed upon running the Jupyter notebook.
 This works for any cell magic (not just those mentioned above) and only affects the creation of Jupyter notebooks.

 .. warning::
   It is good practice to ensure the ``.py`` and ``.html`` files match the ``.ipynb`` files as closely as possible.
-This flag (and Jupyter cell magics) should only be used when the relevant code is intended to be executed by the end user.
+This functionality should only be used when the relevant code is intended to be executed by the end user.

 .. _without_execution: